Uniform Envelopes: Introduction, Background, and Motivation

 We show that $F$ is uniformly universal if and only if $\starred{F} = \intr{f}$.
 We further show that $\starred{(G \bullet F)} = \starred{F} \circ \starred{G}$ for all continuous maps $F \colon X \to \O^2(Y)$ and $G \colon Y \to \O^2(Z)$.
 Thus, $G \bullet F$ is a uniformly universal envelope of $g \circ f$ if and only if $\intr{(g \circ f)} = \intr{f} \circ \intr{g}$.
 A sufficient condition for the latter is that $f$ is open or that $g$ is continuous.
 We establish a partial converse to this.
 We also show that in general the problem of proving that $\intr{(g \circ f)} = \intr{f} \circ \intr{g}$ can be extremely hard by reducing the hyperbolicity conjecture from complex dynamics to a specific instance of this problem.

 It is natural to seek for a-priori criteria that guarantee uniform envelopability.
 We show that a space $Y$ has the property that every function $f \colon X \to Y$ is uniformly envelopable if and only if it is Noetherian.
-Dually, we show that if a space $X$ has the property that every function $f \colon X \to Y$ is uniformly envelopable then $X$ contains no infinite compact sets.
-For countably based $X$ the converse holds true as well.
+Dually, we show that a space $X$ has the property that every function $f \colon X \to Y$ is uniformly envelopable if and only if $X$ contains no infinite compact sets\footnote{An earlier version of this paper contained a weaker version of this latter claim.
+The present version of the result was obtained thanks to a suggestion by an anonymous referee.}.

 In practice, a common way of relaxing the problem of computing a function $f \colon X \to Y$, where $X$ is a metric space, is to consider the ``approximate'' problem